 “I made a pledge to the residents of Pittsburgh that I will not hesitate to close a bridge for the safety of our citizens,” Gainey said in a news release announcing the Panther Hollow closure.
 “Thanks to the Bridge Asset Management safety systems that we have put in place, we’ve been made aware of this situation early, allowing us to act in a proactive manner to close this bridge.”

 The bridge is the second the city has closed in Schenley Park.
-The Charles Anderson Bridge was closed in February 2023 for emergency repairs, but the city decided instead to expedite its replacement.
+The Charles Anderson Bridge was closed in February 2023 for emergency repairs, but the city decided instead to expedite its rehabilitation.

-A news conference is scheduled Monday to announce the start of a $48.5 million replacement project.
+A news conference is scheduled Monday to announce the start of a $48.5 million upgrade project.

 Setzler said the second closure will make it more difficult to navigate through the historic park.